Goldilocks moment: BJP on India's GDP seen growing 7.4 pc in FY26 | Headlines

 The BJP on Thursday described as ''Goldilocks moment'' the estimate that India's economy would grow by 7.4 per cent, and said the country is expected to sustain this momentum in 2027 as well.

-According to the ruling party, the optimistic view on the economy stems from Prime Minister Narendra Modi's focus on reforms and a commitment to providing transparent and corruption-free governance.
+The ruling party said the economic growth will maintain its pace with Prime Minister Narendra Modi's focus on reforms and a commitment to providing transparent and corruption-free governance.

-The First Advance Estimates released by the Ministry of Statistics and Programme Implementation (MoSPI) on Wednesday put GDP growth in 2025-26 (April 2025 to March 2026 fiscal year) at better than 7.3 per cent, forecast by the RBI and the government's initial projection of 6.3-6.8 per cent.
+The First Advance Estimates released by the Ministry of Statistics and Programme Implementation (MoSPI) on Wednesday put GDP growth in 2025-26 (April 2025 to March 2026 fiscal year) at better than the 7.3 per cent forecast by the RBI and the government's initial projection of 6.3-6.8 per cent.

 ''Real GDP or GDP at constant prices is estimated to attain a level of Rs 201.90 lakh crore in FY 2025-26, against the provisional estimates of GDP for FY 2024-25 of Rs 187.97 lakh crore, registering a growth rate of 7.4 per cent,'' the National Statistics Office said.